dcmartin/hassio-addons/horizon/README.md

 ### Install addon

 1. [Add our Hass.io add-ons repository][repository] to your Hass.io instance.
-1. Install the "cpu2msghub" add-on
+1. Install the "horizon" add-on
-1. Setup the "cpu2msghub" add-on
+1. Setup the "horizon" add-on
-1. Configure `kafka` for [IBM MessageHub][kafka-creds]
+1. Configure `MSGHUB_API_KEY` for [IBM MessageHub][kafka-creds]
-1. Optionally change `horizon` to Open Horizon exchange credentials; `device` and `token` default to: `hostname`-MAC and exchange password.
+1. Change `exchange` to Open Horizon exchange credentials; `device` and `token` default to: `hostname`-IP and exchange password.
-1. Optionally change `mqtt` if not using `host: core-mosquitto` on `port: 1883` with topic `kafka/cgiroua_us.ibm.com.IBM_cpu2msghub`
-1. Start the "cpu2msghub" add-on
+1. Start the "horizon" add-on
 1. Check the logs of the add-on for failures :-(

 ## Configuration